Coding

 TRn5

 This part codes for the biosynthetic proteins with five tandem repeats of the squid-inspired building block (TRn5).
-In our project, we used TRn5 as self-healing materials for underwater soft robots after damage.
+In our project, we used TRn5 as a component of self-healing materials for underwater soft robots after damage.
 In this year's experiments, we employed different strategies for TRn5 protein production and purification and examined its self-healing ability.

 Usage and Biology